looker-open-source/components/internal_docs/getting_started.md

 3. A brief description of the new components behavior, states, and use case.

 #### Step Two: Review & Revise
 Creating an issue informs the team that you are ready for the review process.
-We review your proposal based on the following criteria:
+The team will review your proposal based on the following criteria:

 1. A well defined spec (e.g. spacing, styling, state)
 2. Proper naming and architecture